Terms of Service

 8. How can I pay my bill?

-You can pay your bill online through your bank account, by cheque (through the mail) or with select credit cards.
+You can pay your bill online through your bank account, or with select credit cards.
 You confirm that you are an authorized user of the credit card or bank account and that it is valid and has not expired.
-You must promptly advise Storm if your credit card or bank account information changes.
+If you are using a method of payment that is subject to processing delays, you must ensure that Storm receives payments when the payment is due.
+You must promptly advise Storm if your credit card or bank account information changes by contacting us at the coordinates set out in Section 48 of these Service Terms.

 9. What charges apply to late payments, rejected payments and other account processing actions?

-Not applicable to Residents of Québec: Administrative charges in the amount of $25.00 may be levied for administration or account processing activities in connection with your account, including as a result of:
+Administrative charges in the amount of $25.00 will be levied for administration or account processing activities in connection with your account, including as a result of:

 Your Responsibilities

 Yes.
 From time to time, Storm may establish policies, rules and limits (collectively “Policies”) concerning the use of the Services, Equipment and any products, content, applications or services used in conjunction with the Services or Equipment.
-The Policies are incorporated into these Service Terms by reference.
+The Policies are incorporated into these Service Terms by reference, and will be available on the Website.

 Yes.
-You agree to comply with and use the Services for your own personal use, in accordance with the Agreement and all applicable laws.
+You agree to comply with and use the Services for your own personal, family or household use, in accordance with the Agreement and all applicable laws.
 You also agree not to:

-- Resell the Services, receive any charge or benefit for the use of the Services; and
+1. Resell the Services, receive any charge or benefit for the use of the Services; or

-You are responsible for keeping the contact and payment information you provide to Storm (including name, mailing address, email address, address where the Services will be provided to you), phone number, and any authorized users) up to date.
+You are responsible for keeping the contact and payment information you provide to Storm (including name, mailing address, email address, address where the Services will be provided to you), phone number, and any authorized users) up to date via Storm’s Customer Portal.
 If this Agreement is cancelled, you will provide Storm with forwarding information for final invoices or correspondence if your new contact information is different from the information we have on file.
-Failure to provide a forwarding address may result in the forfeiture of any outstanding credits on your account.

-You must notify Storm immediately should you suspect unauthorized use of the Services or if Equipment is lost or stolen.
+You must notify Storm immediately using the contact coordinates provided in Section 48 should you suspect unauthorized use of the Services or if Equipment is lost or stolen.
 You are responsible for payment of all Fees and taxes charged to your account, whether authorized by you or not, which is why it is so important to protect your account and keep account information (including authorized users) up-to-date.

 Storm Services